Aaaaaaron/database-papers/README.md

 Towards Practical Vectorized Analytical Query Engines

+A History and Evaluation of System R

+HyPer HYbrid OLTP&OLAP High PERformance Database System

+Kudu Storage for Fast Analytics on Fast Data

+Vectorization vs. Compilation in Query Execution

 # uncategorized

 Abadi et al. - 2003 - Aurora A new model and architecture for data stream management-annotated